- Prerequisites

 - Resize the widget to make it a little bigger.
 Just drag the bottom right corner of the widget.
 You can also play with the advanced settings if you want to edit the widget.

-Step 3.4 Add chart widget
+Step 3.4 Add an Alarms table widget

 - Enter Edit mode.